SutekhVRC/VibeCheck/docs/Bluetooth.md

 ## Cons

 - Can be less stable than Lovense Connect if the Bluetooth LE adapter in use isn't very strong.

-## Requirements

-- Bluetooth LE
-- I recommend using an adapter that can handle more than one device and has a **strong/long-range** connection.
-- If you are using an adapter, be sure any onboard generic bluetooth interfaces are disabled.

 ## Common Bluetooth Issues